RsyncProject/rsync/rsyncd.conf.5.md

 0.  `motd file`

-    This parameter allows you to specify a "message of the day" to display to clients on each connect.
+    This parameter allows you to specify a "message of the day" (MOTD) to display to clients on each connect.
 This usually contains site information and any legal notices.
-The default is no motd file.
+The default is no MOTD file.
 This can be overridden by the `--dparam=motdfile=FILE` command-line option when starting the daemon.

 0.  `pid file`